JasonLovesDoggo/abacus/README.md

 1. Install Golang & Redis

 2. Run `go mod install` to install the dependencies

+3. Add a `.env` file to the root of the project (or set the environment variables manually) following the format specified in .env.example

-3. Run `air` (if installed) or `go build` to build and run the API locally.
+4. Run `air` (if installed) or `go build` to build and run the API locally.

-4. The API will be running on `http://0.0.0.0:8080` by default.
+5. The API will be running on `http://0.0.0.0:8080` by default.

 ## Introduction